-Common Jira Software configurations for your plan
+Common Jira configurations for your plan

-This page refers to the advanced planning features that are only available as part of Jira Software Cloud Premium and Enterprise.
+This page refers to the advanced planning features that are only available as part of Jira Cloud Premium and Enterprise.

 Once you have access, you can begin planning straight away.
 Nothing is stopping you.
-But while your plan doesn’t require any customization, administrators have the power to configure it to align with Jira Software and how their teams work.
+But while your plan doesn’t require any customization, administrators have the power to configure it to align with Jira and how their teams work.

 Configure hierarchy levels above epics

-By default, Jira Software comes with Epic as a level 1 issue type, and Story as a level 0 (subtasks are considered -1 or below Story).
-As part of your Jira Software Premium and Enterprise subscriptions, you can add levels above 1 and use these extra levels to track your organization’s larger initiatives in your plans and unify cross-project work.
+By default, Jira comes with Epic as a level 1 issue type, and Story as a level 0 (subtasks are considered -1 or below Story).
+As part of your Jira Premium and Enterprise subscriptions, you can add levels above 1 and use these extra levels to track your organization’s larger initiatives in your plans and unify cross-project work.
 Some common issue types are Legend, Odyssey, or Anthology.
 Or maybe you wanna go crazy and name your higher hierarchy levels things like Monolith, Deity, or Omnipotence.
 It’s truly up to you.

 Find out how to configure custom hierarchy levels in Jira